-Day 11: Drive to Gonggar.
+Day 19: Drive to Gonggar.
 Fly to Kathmandu.
 Transfer to hotel.

 You will have a fairly early start for the hour's drive to Gonggar International Airport and the hour long flight to Kathmandu.
 The best views of Mount Everest are from the right hand side of the aircraft, although seating is allocated.
 However if you are on the left hand side you will get wonderful views of Mount Kangchenjunga.

-The flight to Kathmandu usually arrives by mid morning and you will hopefully be back in the Hotel Shangri La before lunch.
+The flight to Kathmandu usually arrives by mid morning and you will hopefully be back to your hotel before lunch.
 This leaves the afternoon free for some or sightseeing.

-Day 12: Free day in Kathmandu.
+Day 20: Free day in Kathmandu.